 5.8.2 Transformer Tap Position

-(1) The Interconnecting Entity (IE) will contact the Transmission Service Provider (TSP) providing the interconnection before the main power transformers are placed into service and will work with the TSP to select the tap position on the main power transformers.
+(1) The Interconnecting Entity (IE) will contact the Transmission Service Provider (TSP) providing the interconnection before the Main Power Transformers (MPTs) are placed into service and will work with the TSP to select the tap position on the MPTs.
 The Generation Resource will confirm the use of this tap position with the TSP and ERCOT.

-The main power transformer will be considered the step-up to the transmission level voltage of the interconnection.6.11 Process for Developing Geomagnetically-Induced Current (GIC) System Models
+6.11 Process for Developing Geomagnetically-Induced Current (GIC) System Models

 (1) To adequately simulate Geomagnetic Disturbance (GMD) events, it is necessary to establish and maintain Geomagnetically-Induced Current (GIC) system models and conduct geomagnetic disturbance vulnerability assessments to determine whether the ERCOT System can meet the performance requirements of the benchmark and supplemental geomagnetic disturbance event described in North American Electric Reliability Corporation (NERC) Reliability Standards.
 These GIC system models shall contain appropriate system data, and shall represent projected system conditions that provide a starting point for the required year(s).